5 Ways Positive Psychology Leads To Happier Ageing

 Why is Positive Psychology Important?

-The benefits of positive psychology not only extend to mental health but physical health too.
+The benefits of positive psychology not only extend to our mental health but also our physical health too.

 Science has proven that stress is directly linked with our immune system.